Principles of public service

 - compliance with the principles of public service; and

-- the interpretation and application of the code of conduct for the state services, including advice on any particular cases of actual or potential conflict of interest.
+- the interpretation and application of standards, including advice on any particular cases of actual or potential conflict of interest.

-3.68 Section 11 of the State Sector Act sets out the circumstances under which the State Services Commissioner may carry out statutory functions and powers in relation to any part of the state services that does not form part of the public service (subject to any legislative provision to the contrary).
-The Commissioner may act on the direction of the Prime Minister or another Minister, or at the request of the head of that part of the state services.
+3.87 Schedule 3 clause 5 of the Public Service Act 2020 sets out the circumstances under which the Public Service Commissioner may carry out certain statutory functions and powers in relation to parts of the public sector that are not part of the public service (subject to any legislative provision to the contrary).

-3.69 In relation to integrity and conduct beyond the state services, the State Services Commissioner has only the functions and powers that are specifically authorised by legislation.
-A Minister with portfolio responsibility for an agency in the wider state sector may therefore wish to clarify his or her expectations with the chair of the board of the agency at the beginning of their relationship.
-These expectations may include an understanding that the agency will observe appropriate standards of ethics and conduct equivalent to those set out in the code of conduct issued by the State Services Commissioner (see paragraph 3.66).
+3.88 In relation to integrity and conduct, the Public Service Commissioner has only the functions and powers for those agencies that are specifically authorised by legislation.
+A Minister with portfolio responsibility for an agency in the public sector may therefore wish to clarify their expectations with the chair of the board of the agency at the beginning of their relationship.
+These expectations may include an understanding that the agency will observe appropriate standards of ethics and conduct equivalent to those set out in the standards issued by the Public Service Commissioner (see paragraph 3.85).

-3.70 Authorised spokespeople for departments may publicly explain government policy.
+3.89 Authorised spokespeople for agencies may publicly explain government policy.
 Defending or justifying it is the Minister's role.
 If an official is approached to discuss advice given to a Minister, the “no surprises” principle applies, and ministerial agreement may be needed.
-Having provided advice that becomes public (such as impact statements or summaries), it is usually appropriate for a department rather than the Minister to take responsibility for responding to questions about the advice tendered.
+Having provided advice that becomes public (such as impact statements or agency briefings), it is usually appropriate for an agency rather than the Minister to take responsibility for responding to questions about the advice tendered.
 However, if the Minister chooses to comment publicly on the advice, officials should not generally respond to those comments in public.

 Public servants' contact with the House of Representatives and political parties

-3.73 The State Services Commission and the Office of the Clerk of the House of Representatives have issued detailed guidance on the relationship between officials and select committees (Officials and Select Committees - Guidelines, available on the State Services Commission's website, and Working with Select Committees, on the Parliament website).
+3.92 The Public Service Commission and the Office of the Clerk of the House of Representatives have issued detailed guidance on the relationship between officials and select committees (Officials and Select Committees - Guidelines, available on the Public Service Commission's websiteand Working with Select Committees, on the Parliament website).
 Officials should consult these guidelines before attending a select committee (either as an adviser or as a witness) or providing information to a select committee.

-3.76 Ministers may from time to time ask officials to attend a meeting of a caucus committee or caucus, particularly to support Ministers in briefing their colleagues about a current issue or proposed legislation.
-Requests from other sources for officials to attend caucus or caucus committee meetings must be relayed through the relevant Minister and should be accepted only with the Minister's agreement.
+3.95 Ministers may from time to time ask officials to attend a meeting of a caucus committee or caucus, or provide a briefing to a member or members of Parliament, particularly to support Ministers in briefing their colleagues about a current issue or proposed legislation.
+Requests from other sources for officials to attend caucus or caucus committee meetings, or to brief a member of Parliament, must be relayed through the relevant Minister and should be accepted only with the Minister's agreement.
 The role of officials at these meetings is to provide factual information only.
 Officials should not comment on the merits of government or party proposals.
-See paragraphs 7.29 and 7.57 – 7.60 for information on the role of Ministers in relation to caucus(es) and caucus committees.
+See paragraphs 7.30 and 7.60 - 7.63 for information on the role of Ministers in relation to caucus(es) and caucus committees.

-3.78 Special rules apply in the period leading up to and following an election, and particular care should be taken at these times (see chapter 6 and guidance on the State Services Commission website).
+3.97 Special rules apply in the period leading up to and following an election, and particular care should be taken at these times (see chapter 6 and guidance on the Public Service Commission website).